shinjayne/shinTB/README.md

 runner = runner.Runner(config, graphdrawer, dataloader, dbcontrol)
 ```
 11. `Runner` uses `GraphDrawer`,`DefaultBoxControl`,`SVTDataLoader` instance.
 12. If you want to train your Textboxes model, use `Runner.train()`.
+Every 1000 step, `shintb` will save ckpt file in the directory you set in `config.py`.
 ```
 runner.train()
 ```